paltrock/paltrock.github.io/_teaching/Tumor-heterogeneity.md

 - Phenotypic plasticity can result in niches within which cancer cells may better survive therapy and evolve long-term resistance

-- Plasticity does not only affect cancer cells, but also the cancer infiltrating stroma and immmune cells, e.g., fibroblasts and T lymphocytes
+- Plasticity does not only affect cancer cells, but also the cancer infiltrating stroma and immmune cells, e.g., fibroblasts and T lymphocytes.

+- Cancer also may inherit some of the tissue's levels of differentiation, e.g., in the form of cancer stem cells (CSCs), which are uniquely capable of recapitulating a tumor and give rise to multiple lineages that can contribute in phenotypic tumor heterogeneity.

 Tumor heterogeneity contributes to resistance to therapy